mattermost/docs/source/process/sg_grammar-spelling-mechanics.rst

 Commas
 ------

-In general, Mattermost documentation will use the serial comma unless doing so decreases clarity and understanding of the sentence.
+Use the serial comma unless doing so decreases clarity and understanding of the sentence.

 Preferred
   The cows ran from wolves, coyotes, and mosquitoes.